 In subsequent assembly steps, the TF coils and port extensions will be added to complete the FPA.
-During final assembly, the FPAs will be installed on movable sleds and translated simultaneously along radial paths to their final position.
-After installation of poloidal field coils and trim coils, the temporary sleds will be replaced by permanent machine supports and finally the FPAs will be joined at their modular coil and vacuum vessel interfaces.
+During final assembly, the FPAs will be translated simultaneously along radial paths to their final position, after which the FPAs will be joined at their coil and vacuum vessel interfaces, and finally the poloidal field coils and trim coils will be installed.

-Fig. 6.
-Completed modular coil half-period assembly.
+Fig. 4.
+Completed coil half-period assembly.